DeveloperJosh/nekonode-site/Readme.md

 Crafted using **Next.js** and **Tailwind CSS**, our site offers a modern and responsive interface.
 Enjoy fast performance and smooth navigation as you explore a vast collection of HD anime titles.

-Enjoy your favorite shows with English subs or dubs, and download individual episodes hassle-free, no sign-up required!
+Enjoy your favorite shows with English subs or dubs hassle-free, no sign-up required!

 ## Requirements